 - Insistence on performing actions a specific number of times

-Most Common Objects Of OCD
+Most Common Objects

 These compulsive symptoms are commonly related to the specific anxiety of the patient, like refusing to touch other people for fear of germs.
 However, that connection is not always clear and sometimes there is no obvious connection.
 Whatever the obsessive action performed.
 The most common objects of OCD;